reactjs/react.dev/content/docs/implementation-notes.md

 ### Updating Composite Components

-When a composite component receives a new element, we run the `componentWillUpdate()` lifecycle hook.
+When a composite component receives a new element, we run the `componentWillUpdate()` lifecycle method.

 Then we re-render the component with the new props, and get the next rendered element: